List of Montreal Alouettes starting quarterbacks

 The following is an incomplete list of starting quarterbacks for the Montreal Alouettes of the Canadian Football League that have started a regular season game for the team.
-This list does not include preseason nor postseason appearances.
+This list includes postseason appearances since 1986, but does not include preseason games.
 They are listed in order of most starts with any tiebreaker being the date of each player's first start at quarterback for the Alouettes.

-Regular season
+Starting quarterbacks by season

 Where known, the number of games they started during the season is listed to the right: